Leopardstown

 Leopardstown, historically called Ballinlore, is a suburb of Dublin, Ireland, at the foot of the Wicklow Mountains.
 With institutional lands and a large racecourse, it is divided by the M50 motorway, and adjoins Sandyford, Stepaside, Ballyogan, Carrickmines, Foxrock and Stillorgan.

 Etymology and history

 Leprosy was common in Dublin in the medieval period and in the 14th century St Stephen's Leper Hospital was built near St Stephen's Green.
 It was later moved out to the foothills of the Dublin Mountains to avoid infection spreading in the city.
 The area became known as Baile na Lobhar, "town of the lepers".
 This was anglicized as 'Ballinlore' and translated into English as 'Leperstown', eventually being corrupted to 'Leopardstown'.

 Places of interest

-Places of interest in Leopardstown include Glencairn House (the residence of the British Ambassador to Ireland), Leopardstown Park Hospital, and Burton Hall, the childhood home of Hollywood actress Kathleen Ryan.
+Places of interest in Leopardstown include Leopardstown Racecourse, Glencairn House (the residence of the British Ambassador to Ireland), Leopardstown Park Hospital, and Burton Hall, the childhood home of Hollywood actress Kathleen Ryan.

 Sports

-The area is home to Leopardstown Racecourse, one of Ireland's main racecourses, along with the Curragh, as well as the Kilmacud Crokes' hurling pitch at Silverpark.
+The area is home to Leopardstown Racecourse, a horse-racing venue which was originally established in 1888.
+The Kilmacud Crokes' hurling pitch is located at Silverpark in Leopardstown.